-On appeal, the Court held that the COSA had no authority to replace the jury as the fact-finder in this case.
+On appeal, the Maryland high court held that the Maryland Court of Special Appeals had no authority to replace the jury as the fact-finder in this case.
 The COA based this on the long-standing principle that neither the trial court nor the appellate courts are permitted to substitute their evaluation of the evidence for that of the jury.
 To do so would be an invasion of the jury’s province.
 Accordingly, an appellate court has no power to review the finding of the jury upon matters of fact. (citing Dennard v.
 Green, 335 Md.
-305 (1994)).
+305 (1994).

 The Court explained that the COSA misapplied Scott v.
 Harris to support its own independent evaluation of the video evidence.
 In the Court’s view, Scott is factually distinguishable because it was decided in the context of summary judgment motions.